 Some tips for those who’ve never tried cross stitch before.

-- Forget the back side of your cross stitch project, it’s the back, it doesn’t need to be perfect (sorry gramma!).
+- Forget wrong side, it’s not visible, it doesn’t need to be perfect

-- If you still want to try to make a tidy back, embroider the cross stitch in 2 times: doing one half of your stitches in one direction, and then coming back.
+- If you still want to try to make a tidy wrong side, embroider the cross stitch in 2 times: doing one half of your stitches in one direction, and then coming back.

 - Make sure all your Xes are identical, crossing over each other the same way.
 This ensures your stitches look neater.